isag33k/acorn-app/CIRCUIT_MIGRATION.md

 If you encounter file permission issues, ensure that:
 1. The JSON file is readable by the user running the import script
 2. The database file (or database server) is writable by the application
+3. The helper scripts are executable: `chmod +x export_prod_circuits.sh import_dev_circuits.sh`

 ### Database Rollback

 If the import fails and you need to restore your database:
-1. Stop the application
+1. Stop the application: `sudo systemctl stop acorn`
 2. Restore your database backup
-3. Restart the application
+3. Restart the application: `sudo systemctl start acorn`